huangc28/handsup-docker-example/readme.md

 Try `php artisan optimize:clear` if ENV doesn't update.

 It is mandatory to specify `APP_KEY` for laravel project.
-Please prompt `php artisan key:g` to generate a new application key.
+Please prompt `php artisan key:g` to generate a new application key and put that in `APP_KEY`.

 ## docker-compose.example.yml